sindhupatilrv/GitComments/BasicComments.md

 1. Go to a local directory using git bash
 2. git clone <clone-link> folder name folder name is required
+3. add your fork to main master branch - git add upstream <link>
+4. check by using git remote -vv

 **#2.
 How to push code to git repository 1st time**
 1. git init -> to initiate the git in the local repository